lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 Multiple Object Level Runs
 --------------------------
 You can run multiple object level workflows using the same dataset.
-To start a new run, please select your original full image dataset in the Lightly Web App and schedule a new run from there.
+To start a new run, please select your original full image dataset in the Lightly Platform and schedule a new run from there.
 If you are running the Lightly Worker from Python or over the API, you have to set the `dataset_id` configuration option to the id of the original full image dataset.
 In both cases make sure that the run is *not*